Captain of the Port of Honolulu

 Commander Kyra M. Dykeman

 Commander Kyra Dykeman assumed the duties as Sector Honolulu Deputy Sector Commander in June 2022.
+As Deputy Commander, she manages over 400 members and is responsible for all U.S. Coast Guard missions in Sector Honolulu’s area of responsibility, 1.4 million square nautical miles of ocean.
 Prior to her current position, she was the Executive Assistant to the U.S. Coast Guard Pacific Area, Deputy Commander (PAC-09).
 As such, she was the primary advisor to PAC-09; responsible for coordinating across the Pacific Area staff and units along with national and international groups to establish and provide operational strategy, policy, capabilities and resources to meet national priorities for U.S. Coast Guard missions, programs and services throughout the Pacific Area.

 From 2018 to 2021, Commander Dykeman served as the Chief, Investigations Division for U.S. Coast Guard Sector Los Angeles-Long Beach.
-As such, she oversaw all marine casualty, credentialed mariner and violation of law and regulation investigations in the Sector’s area of responsibility in order to promote safety, protect the environment and prevent future accidents.
+As such, she oversaw all marine casualty, credentialed mariner and violations of law and regulation investigations in the Sector’s area of responsibility in order to promote safety, protect the environment, and prevent future accidents.

 Commander Dykeman’s first assignment was as a Marine Inspector at U.S. Coast Guard Sector Miami.
 While at Sector Miami she served as a Port State Control Team Leader and then as Assistant Chief of U.S. Vessel Inspections.